18F/identity-design-system/CONTRIBUTING.md

 We want to ensure a welcoming environment for all of our projects.
 Our staff follow the [18F Code of Conduct](https://github.com/18F/code-of-conduct/blob/master/code-of-conduct.md) and all contributors should do the same.

-We encourage you to read this project's CONTRIBUTING policy (you are here), its [LICENSE](LICENSE.md), and its [README](README.md).
+We encourage you to read this project's CONTRIBUTING policy (you are here), its [LICENSE](LICENSE), and its [README](README.md).

-If you have any questions or want to read more, check out the [18F Open Source Policy GitHub repository](https://github.com/18f/open-source-policy), or just [shoot us an email](mailto:18f@gsa.gov).
+If you have any questions or want to read more, check out the [18F Open Source Policy GitHub repository](https://github.com/18f/open-source-policy).

+## Where to contribute

+This project is developed by the Login.gov team on GitLab at [`gitlab.login.gov/lg/identity-design-system`](https://gitlab.login.gov/lg/identity-design-system), which is the source of truth.
+A public read-only mirror is available on GitHub at [`github.com/18F/identity-design-system`](https://github.com/18F/identity-design-system).
+Login.gov team members should open merge requests on GitLab.

 ## Installation (Local)